vaastav/IntroductionToU3D/install_u3d.md

 ## Requirements

-+ MikTeX: For generating PDF files that contain U3D objects
++ MikTeX: For generating PDF files that contain U3D objects [Windows]
++ MacTeX: For generating PDF files that contain U3D objects [OSX]
 + Adobe Acrobat: v7.0 or higher.
 For viewing PDF files with U3D objects in it.

 ### MikTeX

-This is for making LaTeX files which will be used to embed U3D files in a PDF
+This is for making LaTeX files which will be used to embed U3D files in a PDF on windows OS

 Download Link: [MikTex](http://miktex.org/download)

+#### How to Install

+Double click the .exe file and follow the instructions on the screen.

+#### The media9 package

 Embedding U3D objects requires either the movie15 or the media9 packages.

 **NOTE: The movie15 package is obsolete and is superseded by media9.
 So this tutorial uses media9 package.**

-#### Installing the media9 package

 The media9 package requires the media9.sty file which can be downloaded [here](https://www.ctan.org/tex-archive/macros/latex/contrib/media9?lang=en).

+### MacTeX

+This is for making LaTeX files which will be used to embed U3D files in a PDF on OSX

 ### Adobe Acrobat